urbainvaes/fzf-marks/README.md

-# fuzzy-zsh-marks
+# fzf-marks
-This tiny script, inspired by [zshmarks](https://github.com/jocelynmallon/zshmarks), can be used to create, delete, and navigate marks in Zsh.
+This tiny script, inspired by [zshmarks](https://github.com/jocelynmallon/zshmarks), can be used to create, delete, and navigate marks in Bash and Zsh.
 It is based on the command-line fuzzy-finder [fzf](https://github.com/junegunn/fzf) written by Junegunn Choi.
 Although the script is very short and simple, it is very convenient and can very quickly become an important part of your workflow.

 ![](https://raw.github.com/uvaes/fuzzy-zsh-marks/demo/demo.gif)